Introduction

 Inputs-targets correlations

-The following figure depicts the inputs-target correlations of all the inputs with the target.
-This helps us see the different inputs’ influence on the default.
+The following figure illustrates the input-target correlations for all inputs with the target.
+This helps us understand the impact of various inputs on the default.

-The more correlated variables are alcohol_consuming, allergy, swallowing_difficulty, coughing, and wheezing.
+In the lung cancer model, the most correlated variables are alcohol consumption, allergy, swallowing difficulty, coughing, and wheezing.
 For example, alcohol consumption harms your health since it increases lung cancer risk; we can see that in the positively correlated variable.

 3. Neural network